-In the age of big data and data driven decisions, SpillDetect offers a Health & Safety Management Software solution that releases latent value from the immense amount of data captured by existing CCTV networks.
-It also provides a vivid demonstration of how technology and AI can help businesses ‘care’, by raising the bar in Corporate Social Responsibility to new levels, through providing safer places to work and shop.
+In the age of big data and data driven decisions, Ocucon offers a unique range of Health & Safety Management Software solutions that release latent value from the immense amount of data captured by existing CCTV networks.
+They also provide a vivid demonstration of how technology and AI can help businesses ‘care’, by raising the bar in Corporate Social Responsibility to new levels, through providing safer places to work and shop.

 Ocucon, in partnership with SeeChange, are currently developing their unrivalled computer vision and reporting platform to encompass unusual object and hazard identification.
 This step will help to further address the causes of trips in key areas, in particular those aisles described by leading grocers as the most dangerous places to be, through tapping into the latent value of data captured by CCTV.

 By taking a unique approach to EHS Management Software, we are helping a wide range of corporations increase the level of care that they provide for their employees, whilst improving the overall customer experience that they offer consumers.
 Through deploying revolutionary technology utilising the latest developments in AI driven software, we facilitate performance improvements in the key area of Corporate Social Responsibility.

 If you are actively looking to tackle these challenges within your business, contact us now to discuss how you may become involved in a trial of our technology.